The Yummy Life

 Easy, cheesy, & crispy with healthier ingredients & reduced calories.
 Make-ahead convenience, too.

-It's been screamin' hot in St. Louis this summer.
-So, when I heated the oven to bake a couple of potatoes for a meal, I decided to bake the whole 5 lb bag while the oven was hot.
+Recently when I heated the oven to bake a couple of potatoes for a meal, I ended up baking the whole 5 lb. bag while the oven was hot.
 (King-Man loves it when I'm efficient like that.)
 I'd planned on using the extra spuds for making twice-baked potatoes the usual way--cut them in half, scoop the innards out of the skins, mash and mix the potatoes with cheese, sour cream, and seasonings, return them to the potato skins, top with cheese, and bake again.

 But then I got lazy.
 Didn't want to go to all of that trouble, and wanted to try to dial down the calories some.
 I ended up with this casserole that has many of the same ingredients, except I chopped the potatoes (skin and all for ease & nutrition, plus a rustic look and taste), stirred in some lower calorie ingredients, and baked it all together in a dish.
 The result was this scrumptious potato dish that tastes like a morph of twice-baked potatoes and scalloped potatoes and looks like breakfast cottage fries.
 This casserole can be served as a breakfast or brunch potato dish or an easy side with dinner.
 Very versatile.
 Super easy.